Catimor/char_stat/README.md

 ## MSRV policy

 During development MSRV may be changed at any time.
 It will increase the minor version.
-Upon reaching 1.0.0, increasing MSRV will be considered a breaking change, and will increase a major version.
+Upon reaching 1.0.0, increasing MSRV will be considered a breaking change, and will increase the major version.

 ## License